-- (a) The Commission may receive and approve applications for certification of persons to be appointed as superior court mediators.
-In order to be certified, an applicant must satisfy the requirements of this subsection. - (1) The applicant must complete: (i) at least forty hours of Commission-certified trial court mediation training, or at least forty hours of Commission-certified family and divorce mediation training; and (ii) a sixteen-hour Commission-certified supplemental trial court mediation training. - (2) The applicant must have the following training, experience, and qualifications: - a.
-An attorney-applicant may be certified if he or she:
+(a) The Commission may receive and approve applications for certification of persons to be appointed as superior court mediators.
+In order to be certified, an applicant must satisfy the requirements of this subsection.

-- 1. is a member in good standing of the North Carolina State Bar; or - 2. is a member similarly in good standing of the bar of another state and eligible to apply for admission to the North Carolina State Bar under Chapter 1, Subchapter C, of the North Carolina State Bar Rules and the Rules Governing the Board of Law Examiners and the Training of Law Students, 27 N.C.
+- (1) The applicant must complete: (i) at least forty hours of Commission-certified trial court mediation training, or (ii) at least forty hours of Commission-certified family and divorce mediation training and a sixteen-hour Commission-certified supplemental trial court mediation training. - (2) The applicant must have the following training, experience, and qualifications: - a.
+An attorney-applicant may be certified if he or she: - 1. is a member in good standing of the North Carolina State Bar; or - is a member similarly in good standing of the bar of 2. another state and eligible to apply for admission to the North Carolina State Bar under Chapter 1, Subchapter C, of the North Carolina State Bar Rules and the Rules Governing the Board of Law Examiners and the Training of Law Students, 27 N.C.
 Admin.
-Code 1C.0105; demonstrates familiarity with North Carolina court structure, legal terminology, and civil procedure; provides to the Commission three letters of reference about the applicant's good character, including at least one letter from a person with knowledge of the applicant's professional practice; and possesses the experience required by this subsection; and - 3. has at least five years of experience after date of licensure as a judge, practicing attorney, law professor, or mediator, or has equivalent experience. - b.
-A nonattorney-applicant may be certified if he or she: - 1. has completed a six-hour training provided by a Commission-certified trainer on North Carolina court organization, legal terminology, civil court procedure, the attorney-client privilege, the unauthorized practice of law, and the common legal issues arising in superior court civil actions; - 2. has provided to the Commission three letters of reference as to the applicant's good character, including at least one letter from a person with knowledge of the applicant's experience qualifying the applicant under subsection (a)(2)(b)(3) of this rule; and - 3. has completed either: - i. a minimum of twenty hours of basic mediation training provided by a trainer acceptable to the Commission and, after completing the twenty-hour training, has mediated at least thirty disputes over the course of at least three years, or has equivalent experience, and possesses a four-year college degree from an accredited institution, except that the four-year degree requirement shall not be applicable to mediators certified prior to 1 January 2005, and has four years of professional, management, or administrative experience in a professional, business, or governmental entity; or ii. ten years of professional, management, or administrative experience in a professional, business, or governmental entity, and possesses a four-year college degree from an accredited institution, except that the four-year degree requirement shall not be applicable to mediators certified prior to 1 January 2005.
+Code 1C.0105; demonstrates familiarity with North Carolina court structure. legal terminology, and civil procedure; provides to the Commission three letters of reference about the applicant's good character, including at least one letter from a person with knowledge of the applicant's professional practice; and possesses the experience required by this subsection; and - 3. has at least five years of experience after date of licensure as a judge, practicing attorney, law professor, or mediator, or has equivalent experience. - b.
+A nonattorney-applicant may be certified if he or she: - 1. has, as a prerequisite for the forty hours of Commission-certified trial court mediation training, completed a six-hour training provided by a Commission-certified trainer on North Carolina court organization, legal terminology, civil court procedure, the attorney-client privilege, the unauthorized practice of law, and the common legal issues arising in superior court civil actions;

+- 2. has provided to the Commission three letters of reference as to the applicant's good character, including at least one letter from a person with knowledge of the applicant's experience qualifying the applicant under subsection (a)(2)(b)(3) of this rule; and - 3. has completed either: - i. a minimum of twenty hours of basic mediation training provided by a trainer acceptable to the Commission and, after completing the twenty-hour training, has mediated at least thirty disputes over the course of at least three years, or has equivalent experience, and possesses a four-year college degree from an accredited institution, and has four years of a high or relatively high level of professional or management experience of an executive nature in a professional, business, or governmental entity; or - ii. ten years of a high or relatively high level of professional or management experience of an executive nature in a professional, business, or governmental entity, and possesses a four-year college degree from an accredited institution.